rackerlabs/support-how-to/content/how-to/cloud-backup/rackspace-cloud-backup-install-the-agent-on-windows/index.md

 -   No `DriveClientSvc` service is installed.

--   There should be no scheduled tasks to "check for driveclient update".
+-   There should be no scheduled tasks to *check for driveclient update*.

         C:\>sc query driveclientsvc
         [SC] EnumQueryServicesStatus:OpenService FAILED 1060: